Frequently Asked Questions

 Can I apply for my permit on the web?

-Will wetland resource permits issued under previous Florida rules (Chapter 62-312 F.A.C. and Chapter 62-346 F.A.C.), which were received before implementation of statewide ERP, still be valid?
+Are wetland resource permits issued under previous Florida rules (Chapter 62-312 F.A.C. and Chapter 62-346 F.A.C.), which were received before implementation of statewide ERP, valid?

-Yes, wetland permits received under the previous rules will be valid until their expiration.
-If previously permitted activity is not completed before the permit expires, a new Environmental Resource Permit may be required under the new ERP rule.
+Yes, wetland permits received under the previous rules are valid until their expiration.
+If previously permitted activity is not completed before the permit expires, a new Environmental Resource Permit may be required under the ERP rule.

 What is a wetland?